 Together with my parents we visited Macau again.
 Macau is just an hour on the ferry away from Hong Kong, so it’s very easy to get to.
-We really enjoy visiting this former Portuguese city, as it is so different from Hong Kong and with the mix of Chinese of Portuguese elements it has so much to offer. in 2011 I’ve been four times to Macau (first in January with Patrick’s Mum, then in April with my parents, in November for the Grand Prix and now in December) and I really enjoy that there is always something new to discover.
+We really enjoy visiting this former Portuguese city, as it is so different from Hong Kong and with the mix of Chinese of Portuguese elements it has so much to offer.
+In 2011 I’ve been four times to Macau and I really enjoy that there is always something new to discover.

 This time, we visited the Lou Kau Mansion for the first time.
 The mansion is believed to be built in 1889.
 It was the home of Lou Kau, a prominent Chinese merchant who owned several imposing properties in the city.